w3c/i18n-discuss/explainers/string-meta-explainer-updated.md

 # What is the problem?

 The Arabic script is the second most widely used script in the world after Latin, and there are many other RTL scripts.
-If you try to display a string without setting the right base direction, you will get garbled text.
+If you try to display a string without setting the correct base direction, you will get garbled text.
 For example:

 <img width="702" alt="Screenshot 2023-03-02 at 11 31 37" src="https://user-images.githubusercontent.com/4839211/222420395-186bb379-ccc5-4cbb-844c-de594bc7b0d2.png">